 By applying limits to the work in progress on the portfolio level, you can ensure that work is flowing smoothly.

-It is better to have a team or two idle from time to time in order to ensure maximum flow efficiency and short cycle times than to keep everybody busy without making significant progress and clogging your process.
+It is better to have a team or two idle from time to time to ensure maximum flow efficiency and short cycle times than to keep everybody busy without making significant progress and clogging your process.

 Applying a pull system is a great way to increase your team’s productivity.
 However, if you only implement it on the team level, you risk losing focus and clogging your process on a global level.
-By practicing pull on the portfolio level you can:
+By practicing pull on the portfolio level, you can:

 During the 30-day trial period you can invite your team and test the application in a production-like enviroment.